 - from September 2012 for schools with pupils aged 14 to age 16;

 - from September 2013 for schools for pupils aged 13-18 as well as for FE Colleges and Sixth Form Colleges for students aged 16-18.

 The Act defines ‘independent‘ in this way:

 “Careers guidance provided to pupils at a school is independent for the purposes of this section if it is provided other than by:

 - (A) A Teacher Employed Or Engaged At The School

-- (B) Any Other Person Employed At The School
+- (B) Any Other Person Employed At The School”

-The Act therefore requires Schools to be commissioners of careers guidance not providers of it (that’s not to say they will not provide some of it, but the new statutory duty is to secure external careers guidance in addition to whatever a school provides internally).
+The Act, therefore, requires Schools to be commissioners of careers guidance, not providers of it (that’s not to say they will not provide some of it, but their statutory duty is to secure external careers guidance in addition to whatever a school provides internally).

 “Career guidance refers to services and activities intended to assist individuals, of any age and at any point throughout their lives, to make educational, training and occupational choices and to manage their careers.

-The activities may take place on an individual or group basis, and may be face-to-face or at a distance (including help lines and web-based services).”
+The activities may take place on an individual or group basis, and may be face-to-face or at a distance (including helplines and web-based services).”